micbay/RaceTimerAndController/README.md

 # **The Main Display (LCD2004 + I2C Backpack)**
 For the main display that provides the user interface, the project uses a 4 row x 20 character LCD.
 LCD character displays are readily available in 2 or 4 rows, of 16 or 20 characters, fairly inexpensive, and simply to use.
 A 4 row x 20 character LCD display is the biggest commonly available, and is big enough to fit understandable menus and output for this application.
 In addition to providing the setup interface, the main display will also display a live leaderboard during a race.
-Hoewever, it's much too small to be used as a spectator display from a distance.
+However, it's much too small to be used as a spectator display from a distance.

 > ***LCD Part Numbers:** these types of character LCDs usually follow a Part Number pattern of 'LCDccrr', where rr = number of rows, and cc = the number of characters wide it is. (ie. LCD2004 = 4rows of 20ch).*